DimensionDev/Mask-Token-Lists/README.md

 ## Steps for updating token logo

-One update commit could not trigger the cloudflare update its resources.
+One updating commit can not trigger the cloudflare to update its resources.
 Commit separately:

 1. Delete the original `logo.png`.
 2. Add the new `logo.png`.